Ada-Developers-Academy/ada-build/lessons/09-programming-expressions/README.md

 # Programming Expressions

 ## Learning Goals
-- Vocabulary: expressions, modulus, relational operators, logical operators, truth tables, conditional statements, control flow, nested conditional statements
+- Vocabulary: expressions, relational operators, logical operators, truth tables, conditional statements, control flow, nested conditional statements(?)
 - To understand the purpose and need for comments
 - To know the syntax for creating a programming expression and the order of evaluation
-- To compute the remainder of division (modulus)
 - To evaluate the result of a relational operator
 - To create and explain the truth table for logical operators
 - To write conditional statements in order to create branches in program execution